nwhitehead/pybook/README.md

 * Pages of notebook can be individual "problems" with explanation and questions.
 Nice to have some sort of "scoring" between pages outside of eval state.
 * Nice to have notebook pages that are skipped by default, but can be shown if requested by clicking on button for help.

+# Rust Server

+To make notebooks useful, there needs to be a backend server.
+I tried to work on some audio demos.
+If every change is auto-saved to a file on disk, it is annoying to not have a "canonical" version.
+If changes are not saved, I lose work.
+I have to copy changes to the source file in a separate editor, loses the "experimental" nature of notebooks.

+What is really needed is a version controlled backend.
+You click a notebook, it shows it.
+You make local changes, they are saved permanently but are not tagged as the canonical version of the notebook.
+When you load you can click the canonical version, or old versions, or the latest version.

+After thinking about versioning and files, I think the right solution is to:
+* Keep a hash of notebook text files (source of truth)
+* Database keeps track of users, documents, and the array of hashes for versions of the document (with timestamps, audits of who has access to change etc.)
+* A separate service maps hash values to contents for publishing the notebook
+* Content server has public instance and logged in instance.
+Public instance for published notebooks, logged in instance requires login and checks permissions.

+The separate hash service allows serving published notebooks, even if there are problems with user authentication or the database server is down or whatever.
+The content server can be agressively cached, sharded, etc. to deal with web traffic.

+For initial implementation, there is just one rust program that does all serving.
+Use single file sqlite database for keeping track of users, hashes of content, history of hashes for reversions, permissions.
+Actual files for content, with filenames based on hashes.

 # What I'm Working On

 Getting linear evaluation working.

+Rust server for CRUD and versioning of notebook data.